Irfan0163m/Irfan0163m/README.md

 ### CitraScan

-A mobile-based image classification application developed to identify poultry health conditions from chicken fecal images.
+CitraScan is a mobile-based image classification application developed to identify poultry health conditions using chicken fecal images.

 **Main technologies:**